gofireflyio/terraform-firefly-azure-onboarding/README.md

 ### Option 1: Discovered Subscriptions

 Use this option if you want Firefly to automatically discover and monitor all accessible Azure subscriptions.
+We use delegated AD service principal to discover and monitor all accessible Azure subscriptions.
+Go to Option 3 if you want to use non delegated AD service principal.

 You can exclude subscriptions by adding a tag on them.